 Our goal is to help you become a world-class technical leader.
-You will attend compelling lectures by top researchers and experts, and undertake projects of scale and complexity.
-You may have the opportunity to do a summer internship with leaders in industry or top-flight research groups on and off campus.
-By graduation you will have a mature understanding of computer science that will serve you for the rest of your career.
+You will attend engaging lectures by top researchers and experts, and undertake projects of significant scale and complexity.
+Additionally, you may have the opportunity to participate in a summer internship with industry leaders or top-flight research groups on or off campus.
+By graduation, you will have developed a profound understanding of computer science that will serve you for the rest of your career.

 Throughout the program, you won't be alone.
-You'll be supported by academic and career advisors, engaged faculty members, dedicated teaching assistants, and your talented peers.
-You'll find that the best part of the MSCS program is the tremendous group of people that it brings together.
+You will be supported by academic and career advisors, engaged faculty members, dedicated teaching assistants, and your talented peers.
+One of the best aspects of the MSCS program is the incredible community it brings together.

 If you are new to Pittsburgh, you'll find it to be a wonderful place to live.
-As a collection of neighborhoods, hosting world-class industries, medical centers, and institutions of higher learning, Pittsburgh offers the convenience of small-town living with the richness and diversity of an international city.
+As a collection of unique neighborhoods, Pittsburgh hosts world-class industries, medical centers, and institutions of higher learning.
+It offers the convenience of small-town living combined with the richness and diversity of an international city.

-If I can help in any way, please don't hesitate to contact me at droh@cs.cmu.edu.
-Welcome!
+If I can help in any way, please don't hesitate to contact me at rubenm@cmu.edu.
+Welcome aboard!